 You have a legal right to be informed about how Greenhouse Sports uses any personal information that we hold about you.
 To comply with this, we provide a ‘privacy notice’ to inform you where we are processing your personal information.
 This privacy notice explains how we collect, store and use your personal information and what kind of information we hold.

 We, Greenhouse Sports, 35 Cosway Street London NW1 5NS, are the ‘data controller’ for the purposes of data protection law.
-Our Data Protection Officer is Jason Stewart.
+Our Data Protection Officer is Rishi Varsani.
 Contact information is available below.

 Who we are

 Greenhouse Sports is a registered charity (Charity No. 1098744), founded in 2002, that delivers intensive sports coaching and mentoring sessions to help develop the Social, Thinking, Emotional and Physical (STEP) abilities of young people from disadvantaged communities.
 We work in almost 40 schools across London and manage a community sports centre in Marylebone.